Introduction to Auto Layout

 So, what is safe area?

-Safe area is first introduced in Xcode 9 to replace top & bottom layout guides used in older versions of Xcode.
+Safe area was first introduced in Xcode 9 to replace top & bottom layout guides used in older versions of Xcode.
 Rather than explaining the term in words, it is better to show you what Safe Area is.

 Go to the document outline and select Safe Area.
 The area in blue is the safe area.
 Safe area is actually a layout guide, representing the portion of your view that is unobscured by bars and other content.
 In the view shown in figure 5-17, the safe area is the entire view excluding the status bar.